truongmleon/Warring-Nations-MoreMathE/README.md

 Attributions:

-Music is by Nathaniel D'Rozario
+Music is by Nathaniel D'Rozario.

 https://github.com/nsdrozario

 https://nsdrozario.github.io/song.html?a=2&s=0

+All art is made by me using GIMP and Procreate.